 Hyundai have finally, for the Australian market, released their Palisade.
-U.S. based and sourcing the name from the States, the Palisade is the step up from the Santa Fe.
+U.S. sold, sourcing the name from the States but manufactured in right hand drive in Korea, the Palisade is the step up from the Santa Fe.
 There’s a choice of seven or eight seats with no price difference between the two, a petrol at 3.8L or diesel at 2.2L, and the same driveline being petrol/front wheel drive or diesel/all wheel drive with torque split on demand.Pricing starts at $65K for the petrol FWD Palisade, $69,200 for the diesel version, $77,150 for the Highlander seven/eight seater with petrol and $81,350 for the diesel.
 Transmission is a standard eight speed auto for both engines.

 One aboard and there is some good performance to be had though.
 The eight speed autos are as slick as they come, and the 2.2L diesel pulls well enough.
 It’s reasonably moveable but potentially not as quick as it could be, and brings the equation back to a bigger engine or a hybrid addition for torque.

 Naturally there is no shortage of safety items on board, including the camera views when indicating.
 These can be set to soft-touch flash at three, five, or seven intervals.
 Or it can be turned off.
 AWT feels that in the interests of safety and to follow the legal requirements in regards to providing sufficient indication, the setting should be seven only.